-Get a feel for how they handle work amid stress and overwhelm.
+Get a feel for how they handle work and delegate tasks amid stress and overwhelm.

-These questions are designed to help you quickly evaluate a candidate's skills and mindset by measuring how they handle certain situations.
+These questions are designed to help you quickly evaluate a candidate's leadership skills and mindset by measuring how they handle specific workplace situations.

 12. How do you find opportunities to integrate management goals within your team?